Iran: The cycle of torture and oppression

 Like his counterparts in Tehran Ali ‘confessed' to conspiring in a ‘foreign-led plot' by Britain to overthrow the government.
 He did so after enduring 45 days of torture during which he was confined to a small metal box, beaten with a metal bar, forced to listen the torture of other prisoners - and worse.

 Testimonies of Iranian torture survivors recorded by the MF reveal how false ‘confessions' have historically been extracted through the use of violent interrogations, sexual humiliation, suspensions, sleep deprivation, electric shocks, threats to rape wives, children and other family members, and forcing victims to witness the torture and execution of others.
-The use of ‘falaka' - beating on the soles of the feet - has routinely been reported.
+Falaka is a method of torture that involves beating on the soles of the feet.
+It has routinely been reported by survivors of torture in Iran.

 Nasrin was a 23-year-old human rights activist when she began an eight year prison sentence.
 Recalling the impact of falaka on her body and her mind she said; "It's as if it's not my body; I am engulfed in pain.
 My feet burn as if they have set them on fire.
 It's as if they are making me run on fire.
 I feel I am dying and I hope I will die quickly because this pain is intolerable'.